 - Understand critical deadlines for requesting debriefings, follow up questions, and filing protests

-Attendees to the live webinar will be able to participate and ask questions, and in addition to the above, hear real-world examples and the latest relevant legal decisions from experienced attorneys who have counseled and assisted government contractors through hundreds of debriefings and protests.
-Don’t miss this webinar that is essential for government contractors who regularly respond to government requests for proposals.
+Attendees to the live webinar were able to participate and ask questions, and in addition to the above, hear real-world examples and the latest relevant legal decisions from experienced attorneys who have counseled and assisted government contractors through hundreds of debriefings and protests.